rkwitt/teaching/SS21/ML/VO/README.md

 The course is rather self-contained and most of the material will be developed step-by-step on the blackboard (which is my iPad now :).
 To every video, I will also provide a PDF with my written notes.

-Additionally, you can find most of the material in my supporting [slides](ml.pdf) , and in the book by Shalev-Schwartz and Ben-David (see below) which is my main reference for the course.
+Additionally, you can find most of the material in my supporting [slides](ml.pdf), and in the book by Shalev-Schwartz and Ben-David (see below) which is my main reference for the course.

 ### Staying up-to-date